qharlie/emacs-dashboard-nba/README.md

-# emacs-dashboard-reddits
+# emacs-dashboard-nba
-Adds a /r/emacs section to the dashboard.
+Adds last nights scores and summaries for NBA games